-You It IN PERSON You may vote these shares in person by attending the Annual Meeting.
+VOTE IN PERSON - www.proxyvote.com or scan the QR Barcode above You may vote these shares in person by attending the Annual Meeting.
 Please bring proper identification.
-If you plan to attend the annual meeting in person, you can obtain directions to our headquarters located at 1800 Hughes Landing Boulevard, Suite 250, The Woodlands, Texas by contacting our corporate secretary at (281) 214-0800.
+If you plan to attend the annual meeting in person, you can obtain directions to our headquarters focated at 1800 Hughes Landing Boulward, Suita 250, The Woodlands, Texas 77380 by contacting our corporate secretary at (281) 214-0800.